 What‘s on your bucket list?

-An art installation in downtown Napa seeks to encourage people to reflect on what they most want to do before they die.
+An art installation that debuted in late October in downtown Napa seeks to encourage people to reflect on what they most want to do before they die.

-It’s since spread to more than 5,000 walls in 78 countries.
-Now the Napa Valley Center for Spiritual Living, Collabria Hospice and the City of Napa have partnered to bring three standalone Before I Die panels to the waterfront area of Veterans Memorial Park.
+It’s since spread to more than 5,000 walls in 78 countries, according to the project.
+Now the Napa Valley Center for Spiritual Living, Collabria Hospice and the City of Napa have partnered to bring three standalone Before I Die panels to Veterans Memorial Park on Main Street.

 It turned out that Napa Valley Center for Spiritual Living was a few weeks ahead of him.
 Hayes learned they had already constructed the panels, so the organizations decided to partner on the project.
 The City was supportive of the public art aspect of the project, Hayes said.